Sinusitis is inflammation of the lining of your sinuses. Your sinuses are the air-filled spaces within the bones of your face, around your nose.

 If you have other symptoms that could be a sign of meningitis, you should also seek urgent medical attention.
 These symptoms may include:

 Acute sinusitis is usually caused by an infection of the mucous membranes in your nose or upper airways, for example a cold.
 When you have a cold, your mucous membranes become swollen and this can block the openings of your sinuses.
-Mucous that builds up in your sinuses can sometimes become infected with bacteria and cause more severe symptoms.
+Mucus that builds up in your sinuses can sometimes become infected with bacteria and cause more severe symptoms.
 This is called bacterial sinusitis.

 Chronic sinusitis is often caused by irritants and allergens that affect the lining of your nose and sinuses.
 These include: